SHAREHOLDER ALERT: The Gross Law Firm Notifies Shareholders of Plug Power Inc. of a Class Action Lawsuit and a Lead Plaintiff Deadline of June 12, 2023 – (NASDAQ: PLUG)

-NEW YORK, May 18, 2023 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of Plug Power Inc.
+NEW YORK, May 25, 2023 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of Plug Power Inc..

 Shareholders who purchased shares of PLUG during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.